arunp77/mathlib-package/Readme.md

     ![alt text](image.png)

-    We can alsi install it using:
+    We can also install it using:

     ```bash
     pip install mathlib